RachelKellam/AutoML-MLADS2019/MLADS-guide.md

 ## HyperDrive

-1. In Jupyter, click through the following path **your-alias/samples/python/1.0.74/how-to-use-azureml/ml-frameworks/scikit-learn/train-hyperparameter-tune-deploy-with-sklearn** and open the **train-hyperparameter-tune-deploy-with-sklearn.ipynb** file.
+1. In Jupyter, click through the following path **your-alias/samples/python/1.0.74/how-to-use-azureml/ml-frameworks/scikit-learn/training/train-hyperparameter-tune-deploy-with-sklearn** and open the **train-hyperparameter-tune-deploy-with-sklearn.ipynb** file.

 1. You can now run the notebook either by clicking the **play** icon in the top bar or by using **Shift+Enter** in the code cells of the notebook.

 > In the third cell of your notebook, set `cluster_name` = `aml-compute`

 1. The Jupyter notebook contains step by-step guidance on configuration, training and exploration of a machine learning model.

+### HyperDrive Resources
+How to hyper parameter tune your model: https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-tune-hyperparameters

+Hyper parameter tune a deep learning model: https://github.com/Azure/MachineLearningNotebooks/tree/master/how-to-use-azureml/training-with-deep-learning

 ## AutomatedML